Reflux Surgery Post-Op

 - resume normal activities and exercise

-- no longer need for expensive medications
+- no longer need expensive anti-reflux medications

 - chronic lung infections and asthma may be decreased

-- better sleep at night without awakening
+- better sleep at night without awakening from reflux

 This information has been provided to help patients understand laparoscopic Nissen fundoplication.
 You should talk with your physician about any medical advice dealing with your medical diagnosis.